Venafi/terraform-provider-venafi/README.md

 ## Usage
 ### Install plugin

-Get the binary "terraform-provider-venafi" from release page and put it somewhere in your $PATH
+Get the zip package for your OS from release page and unzip it somewhere in your $PATH

 ### Create provider
 This is a Terraform provider that is developed with the Venafi VCert library (https://github.com/Venafi/vcert)